Liveira/expl/README.md

-First of all, they are not the same variables that you may know from other languages, they are what you call dictionaries in Python, but they have a fixed amount of keys, they have I_VAL and C_VAL, you need to specify both when creating a variable, look at this
+First of all, they are not the same variables that you may know from other languages, they are what you call dictionaries in Python, but they have a fixed amount of keys, they have I_VAL(INT) and C_VAL(CHAR), you need to specify both when creating a variable, look at this example:
-example:

     #a h 1234
     >#/-xa